Septo-optic dysplasia: Epidemiology

 A European survey put the prevalence of SOD at somewhere in the region of 1.9 to 2.5 per 100,000 live births, with the United Kingdom having a particularly high rate and with increased risk for younger mothers.

 History

-In 1941 Dr. David Reeves at the Children's Hospital Los Angeles described an association between underdevelopment of the optic nerve with an absent septum pellucidum.
+In 1941 David Reeves at the Children's Hospital Los Angeles described an association between underdevelopment of the optic nerve with an absent septum pellucidum.
 Fifteen years later French doctor Georges de Morsier reported his theory that the two abnormalities were connected and coined the term septo-optic dysplasia.
 In 1970 American doctor William Hoyt made the connection between the three features of SOD and named the syndrome after de Morsier.

 In popular culture

 British model and television personality Katie Price's son, Harvey, has this condition.